-In the tiny town of Stecoah (near Robbinsville), is a surprising jewel - offering amazing art, craft and entertainment that you normally find in much larger towns.
-Located in a historic school building, Stecoah Valley Cultural Arts Center is near the Nantahala River rafting area, Bryson City and Fontana Lake, in the shadows of the Great Smoky Mountains.
+In the tiny community of Stecoah (near Robbinsville), is a surprising jewel offering amazing art, craft and entertainment that you normally find in much larger towns.
+Located in a historic school building on the Indian Lakes Scenic Byway, Stecoah Valley Cultural Arts Center presents the best of local art, craft and music.
+It's conveniently near the Nantahala River rafting area, Bryson City and Fontana Lake, in the shadows of the Great Smoky Mountains.

 At the Stecoah Valley Artisans Gallery, buy original artwork and fine crafts that have made North Carolina famous.
 There is a wide variety of traditional and contemporary works: paintings, pottery, weaving, wood-turned items, glass works, photography, note cards, jewelry, soaps, quilts, books and much more.
 The Gallery showcases the work of area artisans, a majority of whom are self-taught, while some are academically trained.
 The Gallery is open Monday-Saturday 10 AM-5 PM March through November; Monday through Friday, 10 AM-5 PM in December; and during festivals and special events.